shadowtime2000/eon/docs/advanced.md

 ## POST endpoint
 You can create a POST endpoint using the `post` method.
-As of version v1.12.0, POST paths now have a `onBody` method.
+As of version v1.12.0, POST paths now have an `onBody` method.
 This is like `hook`, but when the callback is invoked, the body is already available.
 You can use it like this:

 ```js
 const eon = require('eonjs');